Taytay, Rizal: Garment industry

+The town of Taytay is considered as the Garments Capital of the Philippines.
 Garment industry is the main economic driver of the town known for its high quality ready-to-wear (RTW) clothing.
 The town's garment industry and its related downstream cottage industries provide livelihood and employment opportunities to people on its villages where subcontracting among household families is a cottage industry.
-It has also spawned small entrepreural brick-and-mortar stores and online sellers among its residents.
+It has also spawned small entrepreneural brick-and-mortar stores and online sellers among its residents.
 The upstream industries created is the mushrooming of textile markets, sewing machine making, and cargo and delivery.

 Taytay town is now the Philippines' production hub of cheaper ready-to-wear clothes.
 It enabled the country to resurrect its garment industry back after decades of hiatus due to competition from countries such as Bangladesh, Cambodia, Vietnam and to a certain extent China.
-It is now displacing imported clothings due to its highly competitive pricing, wide array designs and quality.
+It is now displacing imported clothing due to its highly competitive pricing, wide array designs and quality.